 Conduct research

-First, conduct some market research by reaching out to companies within your network which use this work schedule.
-This can provide you with practical examples of how to properly implement this work schedule.
+First, conduct some market research by reaching out to companies within your network that already use a 9/80 schedule.
+This can provide you with practical examples of how to properly implement it on your own team.
 Consider asking the following:

 Next, reach out to your employees to gauge how they feel about a possible 9/80 schedule.
-As you bring it to your employees, be sure to explain to them the expectations for the workload throughout each week.
+Be sure to explain to them the expectations for the workload throughout each week.
 You may hear several opinions, but if there is a generally positive feeling about the program, you could run a trial of the schedule.

 It is worth noting that in some states, such as California, overtime is calculated by the hours worked in a single day, and any time over 8 hours is considered overtime.
 This is protected by law, and so you may not be able to run this work schedule if you operate in certain states.